geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

 		accessToUnderlyingConnectionAllowed="true"
 	/>

 eg. for jetty, this configuration is in `INSTALL_DIR/web/geonetwork/WEB-INF/jetty-env.xml`.
-Here is an example for the Postgis database:
+Here is an example for the PostGIS database:

 ::